Happy7213575574/VPC-Connect/README.md

 # VPC Connect

+This is forked code
+** Use branch updating to help move from .NET MANUI 7 TO .NET MANUI 9

 ## Update

 **2023-05-21.** The rewrite of this app to use the .NET MAUI framework has recently completed.
 See: [Issue #2](https://github.com/PoliceRewired/vpc-connect/issues/2)